 Applicants must have demonstrable expertise in using survey and interview-based methods to collect data about social media use and users.
 In addition, applicants must also have a strong background in qualitative and quantitative approaches to analyzing self-reported data.

 The position will be for a period of one year with a preferred start date in January of 2022.
 The salary is $50-60k CAD per annum (based on experience) plus a comprehensive benefits package.

 The successful candidate will be a member of the Social Media Lab, headed by co-directors Dr. Anatoliy Gruzd, Canada Research Chair and Professor at the Ted Rogers School of Management and Philip Mai, Director of Business and Communications.
 The researcher must be available to work onsite at the Social Media Lab in Toronto, Canada.

 The postdoctoral fellow will be expected to collaborate actively with all team members and contribute to the intellectual life of the lab.
 The successful candidate responsibilities include but are not limited to:

-- contributing substantially to other research projects and publications of the lab, and other related tasks as they arise,
+- contributing substantially to various projects and related tasks as they arise,

 - communicating regularly with the project team,

-- actively participating in the knowledge management and translation of the lab research via journals, conferences, the lab’s website and via our various social media channels.
+- participating in the knowledge management and translation of the lab’s research via journal/conference publications, the lab’s website and various social media channels.

-- A doctorate in one of the following areas: Information Systems, Computer Science, Computational Social Science, Network Science, Communication, Complex Systems, Computer Engineering, Digital Sociology, or a related field is required;
+- A doctorate in one of the following areas: Information Science, Information Systems, Communication, Digital Sociology, Social Sciences or a related field;

 ELIGIBILITY TO APPLY: